 The Compensation Committee believes that a substantial portion of each Named Executive Officer's compensation should tie directly to our Company's financial performance.
-Our AIP provides for an annual performance-based cash incentive opportunity for all executives as well as select non-executive employees.
-The Compensation Committee believes that an executive's annual compensation package should include a cash incentive component to provide an additional incentive for the executive to help the Company achieve its annual financial goals, which ultimately benefits our stockholders.
+Our Annual Incentive Plan ("AIP") provides for an annual performance-based cash incentive for all executives as well as certain non-executive employees.

-Mr. Levin's participation in the annual incentive plan is at 100% of his annual salary, whereas our other Named Executive Officers' participate at 40% of their respective salaries.
+For fiscal 2018, Mr. Levin's target participation in the AIP was at 100% of his annual salary, whereas our Executive Vice Presidents were at 55% of their respective salaries and Senior Vice Presidents were at 40% of their respective salaries.